allaim/octubunto/README.md

 ## Conclusion

 After that my webserver was working properly.
 Although I couldn’t finish my project in class, I should have done the project since the beginning in my own computer because all the updating and installations programs take a lot of time.
-When I start to work by my own it was much easier to understand and complete the project
+When I start to work by my own it was much easier to understand and complete the project.